J. J. Rendón: The Power of One

-Rendón started The Power of One seminar series in 2013.
-It features practical strategies for political activists who wish to oppose neo-totalitarian regimes known as "The New Face of Dictatorship" as he named it during a TEDxMidAtlantic talk in 2014.
-Rendón has presented the lecture free of charge in more than 30 Latin American cities, for the TED lecture series in Washington D.C and at the United Nations headquarters in New York.
-Rendón calls himself an "enemy of neo-totalitarian governments" and gives examples of such governments Cuba, Venezuela, and Nicaragua, countries where democratic credentials have been questioned by many, including the U.S. government and President Barack Obama.
-He promised to wear black until freedom returns to Venezuela.
+Rendón started The Power of One seminar series in 2013, offering practical strategies for political activists who are working to oppose regimes that Rendón describes as "neo-totalitarian".
+He outlined the framework in a 2014 TEDxMidAtlantic talk titled "The New Face of Dictatorship, and How We Can Stop It."
+Rendón opposes what he terms "socialism of the 21st century" and has publicly criticized the governments of Cuba, Venezuela, and Nicaragua.

-On 16 September 2016, Rendón was invited to present "The Power of One" at Harvard University of Boston.
-Because of the seminar, Rendón received a Doctor Honoris Causa from Cambridge University.

 Allegations

 Rendón was faced with strong opposition from various Chávez-funded media outlets, centered on his work ethic and strategy tactics.

 Allegations were brought forward in November 2013 by Venezuelan prosecutor Luisa Ortega Díaz who requested Interpol detain Rendón and extradite him to Venezuela under charges of assault.
 Rendón denied these claims and asserted that Venezuela could not legally ask for his arrest without a warrant being present.
 Despite the allegations, no such warrant was placed on Interpol's wanted persons list, and the claims were dismissed.

 In 2014, President Mauricio Funes of El Salvador accused Rendón of conducting dirty war campaigns throughout Latin America.
 Rendón sued Funes for defamation in Florida, but the court ruled that Funes could not be sued for his official acts.

 In March 2016, Andrés Sepúlveda, who was serving 10 years in prison for charges such as use of malicious software, conspiracy to commit crime, violation of personal data, and espionage, claimed that most of his work in the past eight years had been on the payroll of Rendón.
 Sepúlveda provided Bloomberg Businessweek with what he said were e-mails showing conversations between him, Rendón, and Rendón's consulting firm concerning hacking and the progress of campaign-related cyber attacks.
 Rendón denied using Sepúlveda for anything illegal, and disputed Sepúlveda's account of their relationship.
 Rendón filed a lawsuit against Bloomberg Businessweek and the journalists who signed the report, both in the United States and in Colombia, because of the story they ran.
 The lawsuit is still in process.